Lead Based Paint Canada

 Lead Poisoning: People have known for a long time that exposure to lead is dangerous.
 Lead poisoning can cause anemia.
 It can also damage the brain and nervous system, resulting in learning disabilities.

 The risks are greater for children than for adults because children’s growing bodies are able to absorb lead more easily.
 Even a small amount of lead dust is dangerous to infants and children.
 Lead taken in by mothers-to-be can also pose a danger to the health of unborn children.

-Lead based Paint in Homes: The likelihood that your home contains lead based paint depends on when it was built and painted.
+Lead-based Paint in Homes: The likelihood that your home contains lead-based paint depends on when it was built and painted.
 Homes built before 1960 probably do contain lead-based paint.
-If your home was built after 1980, there is no need for concern about lead levels in interior paint, but there may be lead in the paint used on the outside.
+If your home was built after 1980, there is no need for concern about lead levels in interior paint, but there may be the lead in the paint used on the outside.
 There is no need for any concern about leaded paint in homes built after 1992 because by that time all consumer paints produced in Canada and the United States were virtually lead-free.

 However, lead-based paint in the home is a serious health hazard when it is chipping or flaking, or it is within the reach of children who might chew on it.
 In such cases, you should remove the paint following very specific guidelines.

 Homeowners should consider hiring experts to do the job.
 However, if you decide to do it yourself, use a chemical paint stripper, preferably one with a paste that can be applied with a brush.
-Chemical strippers contain potentially harmful substances themselves, so use them carefully, and follow these general guidelines:
+Chemical strippers contain potentially harmful substances themselves, so use them carefully.